Argumentative essay writing guidlines

 In this section, the writer should reveal their topic and thesis to the readers.
 Ensure that you include a hook during the first few lines of your essay to encourage your audience to keep reading.
 Provide a background of your topic to enable the readers to have a better understanding of your essay.

-In this part, explain to your readers about the issues that you seek to address in your work.
+In this part, explain to your readers the issues that you seek to address in your work.
 Make them understand how the problem relates to them and reveal your opinion about it.
 Give reasons why you have the opinion.
 To answer the question, you need to write a thesis.
 Ensure that the topic you chose for your essay is debatable.

 In your introduction, tell a relevant true story to your audience.
 Present a hypothetical situation of the problem to enable the readers to understand your work.
 Ask a question that will make your target audience to think deeply about your topic.
 You should also provide statistics that support your argument.
 Only provide statistics from reputable sources to ensure that your work is credible.